 5. Bethlehem SteelStacks

 The former home of the Bethlehem Steel Company, which was founded in 1863, has been turned into a ten-acre campus “dedicated to arts culture, family events, community celebrations, education and fun.”
-During the summer the SteelStacks will play host to many music performances, including several that are part of Musikfest.
-Along with main stage concerts, Musikfest Cafe will feature performances from Shawn Colvin & Steve Earle, Herman’s Hermits, and more.
+During the summer the SteelStacks play host to many music performances, including several that are part of Musikfest.
 The SteelStacks campus includes ArtsQuest, Banana Factory, Levitt Pavilion, and Christmas City.

 6. Lehigh Valley Wine Trail

 The Lehigh Valley Wine Trail is the perfect attraction for wine lovers who want to sample the region’s best vintages.
 The Wine Trail is made up of eight family-owned wineries and vineyards in the designated American Viticultural area of the Lehigh Valley.
-In July, check out Wine of the Mountain at Penn’s Peak in Jim Thorpe.
-The celebration includes offerings from the wineries on the trail as well as live entertainment.
+In July, check out Wine and Shine in the Lehigh Valley.
+The event included food and beverage pairings from each of the seven participating venues.

 While planning your trip to see these great Lehigh Valley attractions, make sure to book your stay at the Sayre Mansion.
 Our location in the heart of Bethlehem combined with our timelessly elegant guest rooms and suites will make your trip one to remember.